element-hq/element-web/README.md

 Note that for the security of your chats will need to serve Riot over HTTPS.
 Mayor browsers also do not allow you to use VoIP/video chats over HTTP, as WebRTC is only usable over HTTPS.
+An exception of this is localhost, which usually is alos trusted in browsers.

 ### Installation Steps for Debian Stretch
 1. Add the repository to your sources.list using either of the following two options: